Everything You Need to Know About Phonics vs. Phonetics

 Why Phonics Matters for ESL

-Improves spelling accuracy for written communication.
+It enhances spelling accuracy for effective written communication.

-Empowers students to decode unfamiliar words independently.
+It empowers students to decode unfamiliar words independently.

 Phonics vs. Phonetics: A Balanced Comparison